daveh551/PATITradingAssistant/README.md

+#RELEASE NOTES for v 0.34 9/2/2017

+This enhancement adds a new feature that, on command, will draw horizontal line at the High and Low of the day (HOD/LOD) as an aid in recognizing and responding to Range Breakouts (RBO's).
+It also draws a Right Price Arrow to the right of the line giving the range.
+The HOD/LOD calculation takes into account a new configuration variable, BeginningOfDayOffsetHours, to offset the start of day from your server's clock.
+The calculation extends up to BUT NOT INCLUDING the current open candle.

+Computation and display of the range lines takes place when a new button labeled "Draw Range Lines", in the lower left of the chart, is clicked.

+When the button is clicked, there is also the option, via configuration variable "SetPendingOrdersOnRanges", to set pending orders at or just outside the range limits.

+The release also resolves an issue recently discovered with some brokers (notably, in my experience, OANDA) that handle a triggered pending order by canceling the pending order and creating a new order, with a new trade id, as a market order.
+Because the trade id is different, the trading assistant was not following the relationship to the original pending order, and was failing to, first of all, even recognize the new order, and secondly, to adjust the stops from the pending order if the active order was entered at a slightly different price (due to market slippage).
+This required a change to the NewTradeIndicator to scan the entire array of orders on each clock tick, and there is a new configuration variable, "ScanAllTradesEveryTick" in NewTradeIndicator version 0.33 to enable this behavior.
+With this configuration variable set false, it will only scan for new trade id's when there is a change in the total number of trades open orders.
+This variable should also be set true if you use the SetPendingOrdersOnRanges feature described above.

+Finally, this release allows automatically capturing a screen shot of the chart at the moment a new trade goes active.
+The screen shot is a PNG file stored in the "Files" folder (reached via the File->Open Data Folder menu item, then navigating to MQL4\Files).
+The file has a filename representing the calendar day and time of day (to the minute), followed by the pair symbol, an 'L' for a long trade or an 'S' for a short trade, and a sequence number of that type trade for that pair on that day.
+(E.g., "2017.06.08 09_21_USDJPY L1" )  This feature is enabled by the boolean "CaptureScreenShotsInFiles" configuration variable.

 #RELEASE NOTES for v 0.33 12/23/2016

 The enhancement in this version is that, if selected, stops and take profit limits will be added to Pending Orders as well as active orders.